Importance of Breast Milk for Preemies

 In some cases, a mother’s expressed milk may be fortified with a supplement or human milk fortifier to provide the infant with additional nutrients.

 How Pumping Can Help

 A good quality breast pump can be used to build and maintain your supply, until baby is able to nurse directly from the breast.
-A double electric hospital grade pump like the Ameda Elite is a good option to consider.

 During the first few days following birth, you will only be able to express very small amounts of colostrum.
 However, your baby will greatly benefit from any amount of colostrum that he receives.
 Your baby will be able to receive your expressed milk through a gavage or nasogastric tube.
 Pumping milk for your baby can also help you to feel connected to him while he is receiving feedings through a tube.